 What is Products Liability Law?

-The law holds that people or parties involved in the chain of manufacturing and distribution of any product are responsible for any injuries or damages caused by that product.
+The law holds that people or parties involved in the chain of manufacturing and distribution of any product (in a defective condition unreasonably dangerous to the user) are responsible for any injuries or damages caused by that defective product.
 Aside from the actual manufacturer, other responsible parties may include:

 - Component suppliers

 Products liability claims can be based on a number of different factors:

 - Various consumer protection claims

 No matter where an injury has occurred, it must be proven that the product is defective in order to win a products liability case.
 Often times proving liability can be difficult, which is why it’s important to choose an experienced Rapid City accident attorney to handle your case.